vlsmensh/vlsmensh.github.io/_research/uncertainty_lsap_paper.md

 collection: research
 category: workingpapers
 permalink: /research/uncertainty_lsap
 excerpt: 'This paper is about the number 1.
-The number 2 is left for future work.'
+The number 2 is left for future work.
+I present empirical evidence that the effects of asset purchases conducted by the Federal Reserve depend on the state of macroeconomic uncertainty.
+I find that when aggregate uncertainty is elevated, a tapering of asset purchase'
 # date: October 2025
 # venue: 'Journal 1'
 # slidesurl: 'http://academicpages.github.io/files/slides1.pdf'